aura-automation/aura-automation.github.io/docs/structure.md

 permalink: /docs/structure/
 ---

-Jekyll is, at its core, a text transformation engine.
-The concept behind the system is this: you give it text written in your favorite markup language, be that Markdown, Textile, or just plain HTML, and it churns that through a layout or series of layout files.
-Throughout that process you can tweak how you want the site URLs to look, what data gets displayed in the layout, and more.
-This is all done through editing text files, and the static web site is the final product.
+Aura is, at its core, a text deployment and configuration automation engine for WebSphere.
+The concept is to define the configuration as code in XML and version control with application code.
+Throughout that Resource xml are tokenised thus can be applied to any environment.
+Configuration can be previewed and compared so that you can make an informed judgment.

-A basic Jekyll site usually looks something like this:
+A basic Auar install usually looks something like this:

 {% highlight bash %}
 .
+├── ant
+├── lib
+├── logs
+├── properties
+├── resource
+|   ├── extractTemplates
+|   	├── cell
+|   	├── cluster
+|   	└── server
+├── _waslib
+|   ├── etc
+|   └── properties
+|   └── runtimes
-├── _config.yml
+├── _workdir
-├── _includes
+|   ├── binaries
-|   ├── footer.html
+|   |	├── deploydata
-|   └── header.html
+|   |	└── ear
-├── _layouts
+|   ├── config
-|   ├── default.html
+|   |	├── xml
-|   └── post.html
+|   |	└── properties
-├── _posts
+|   ├── environments
-|   ├── 2007-10-29-why-every-programmer-should-play-nethack.textile
+|   |	├── deploydata
-|   └── 2009-04-26-barcamp-boston-4-roundup.textile
+|   └──	└── ear
+├── aura.sh/bat
+├── auraconfiglite.xml
+├── auradeploylite.xml
-├── _site
+├── init.xml
-└── index.html
+└── monitor.xml

 {% endhighlight %}

 An overview of what each of these does: